 If you have recently been searching for web hosting for your domain, you may have come across the word “Uptime.”
 Every web hosting company mentions its uptime along with the disk space and bandwidth.
 So, in this article, we will find out what is uptime and how much uptime is right for your business.

 What is Web Hosting Uptime?

-Uptime is the measure of online time of a web hosting (without going offline).
+Uptime is the measure of the online time of web hosting (without going offline).
 It is majorly represented in a percentage format and calculated monthly.
 So if a hosting server is continuously serving the connection throughout a month, then it means that it has 100% uptime.
-So, higher the uptime, better the web hosting company.
+So, the higher the uptime, the better the web hosting company.
 However, getting 100% uptime always is not possible in a real-world scenario.